Bush v. Gore: Equal Protection Clause

 Bush argued that recounts in Florida violated the Equal Protection Clause because Florida did not have a statewide vote recount standard.
-Each county was on its own to determine whether a given ballot was an acceptable one.
-Two voters could have marked their ballots in an identical manner, but the ballot in one county would be counted while the ballot in a different county would be rejected, because of the conflicting manual recount standards.
+Each county determined on its own whether a given ballot was valid.
+Two voters in different counties could have marked their ballots in an identical manner, but the ballot in one county would be counted while the ballot in the other county would be rejected, because of the conflicting manual recount standards.

 Gore argued that there was indeed a statewide standard, the "intent of the voter" standard, and that this standard was sufficient under the Equal Protection Clause.
-Furthermore, Gore argued that the consequence of ruling the Florida recount unconstitutional simply because it treated different voters differently would effectively render every state election unconstitutional and that each voting mechanism has a different rate of error in counting votes.
-Voters in a "punch-card" county have a greater chance of having their votes undercounted than voters in an "optical scanner" county.
-If Bush prevails, Gore argued, every state would have to have one statewide method of recording votes to be constitutional.
+Furthermore, he argued that the consequence of ruling the Florida recount unconstitutional simply because it treated different voters differently would effectively render every state's election unconstitutional and that each voting mechanism has a different rate of error in counting votes.
+Voters in a "punch-card" county were more likely to have their votes undercounted than voters in an "optical scanner" county.
+If Bush prevailed, Gore argued, every state would have to have one statewide method of recording votes to be constitutional.
 This was the most closely decided issue in the case.
-The arguments presented by counsel did not extensively address what the Court should do if the Court were to find an equal protection violation.
-However, Gore did argue briefly that the appropriate remedy would not be to cancel all recounts, but rather would be to order a proper recount.
+The arguments presented by counsel did not extensively address what the Court should do if the Court found an equal protection violation, but Gore did argue briefly that the appropriate remedy would not be to cancel all recounts, but rather to order a proper recount.

 Article II

-Bush also argued that the Florida Supreme Court's ruling violated Article II, § 1, cl.
+Bush argued that the Florida Supreme Court's ruling violated Article II, § 1, cl.
 2 of the U.S. Constitution.
-Essentially, Bush argued that the Florida Supreme Court's interpretation of Florida law was so erroneous that its ruling had the effect of making new law.
-Since this "new law" had not been directed by the Florida legislature, it violated Article II.
-Bush argued that Article II gives the federal judiciary the power to interpret state election law in presidential elections to ensure that the intent of the state legislature is followed.
+Essentially, he contended that the Florida Supreme Court's interpretation of Florida law was so erroneous that its ruling had the effect of making new law.
+Since this "new law" had not been enacted by the Florida legislature, it violated Article II.
+According to Bush, Article II gives the federal judiciary the power to interpret state election law in presidential elections to ensure that the intent of the state legislature is followed.
 Gore argued that Article II presupposes judicial review and interpretation of state statutes, and that the Florida Supreme Court did nothing more than exercise the routine principles of statutory construction to reach its decision.